 - Course: 30-45 microns (490 to 325US mesh)

 - Granular: 45 to 180 microns (325 to 80US mesh)

-As a general rule, a high iodine number indicates a good-quality activated charcoal that will be better at adsorbing small particles.
-However, remember that activated charcoal can only adsorb materials which are slightly smaller than its own pore size.
-Just because the AC adsorbs lots of iodine, it doesn’t mean it will adsorb the impurity that you want to remove.
+As a general rule, a high iodine number indicates good-quality activated charcoal that will be better at adsorbing small particles.
+However, remember that activated charcoal can only adsorb materials slightly smaller than its own pore size.
+Just because the AC adsorbs lots of iodine, it doesn’t mean it will adsorb the impurity you want to remove.
 (8, 9, 10, 11)